 These awards are conferred by me, in consultation with Luke Plunkett.
-Here is the best in sports video gaming for 2012.
+Here are the best sports games of 2011.

 (Visual Concepts and 2K Sports)